Best daily deals

 Apple AirTags join similar trackers in the market, including Tile tags and Samsung Galaxy SmartTags.
 The idea is simple: attach the tag to something you often lose and then find it easily through an app on your phone.
 The catch is that AirTags only work with iPhones.

-AirTags are available in packs of one or four.
-The single tag costs $29 and the four-pack costs $99.
+AirTags are available in packs of 1 or 4.
+A single tag costs $29, and the 4-pack costs $99.
 The only color option is white with a silver backing.
-If you order directly from Apple, you can have the tags personalized via engraving.
-Third-party retailers such as Amazon and Best Buy don’t offer tag engraving.
-Of course, Apple also sells myriad accessories (think keychains) to otherwise personalize AirTags.
+If you order directly from Apple, you can have tags personalized via engraving.
+Of course, Apple and others sell myriad accessories (like keychain holders) to otherwise personalize AirTags.

 Just how easy are AirTags to use, and what about privacy?
-We answer these questions and more in our Apple AirTag review.
+We answer these questions and more below.

 How’s the design?